Tenant's Right to Contest Sample Clauses

 Tenant's Right to Contest.
 Tenant shall have the right, at its own expense, to contest the amount or validity of any Tax or Assessment by appropriate proceedings diligently conducted in good faith which shall operate to prevent the collection of any such Tax or Assessment so contested or the sale of the Premises or any part thereof to satisfy the same.
 As a condition precedent to Tenant’s contesting any Tax or Assessment, Tenant shall (a) comply with all Laws respecting such contest, (b) give Landlord prior written notice of Tenant’s intent to so contest said amount or validity, and (c) in order to protect Landlord from any sale or foreclosure against the Premises or any part thereof, provide a good and sufficient surety bond or other security deemed appropriate by Landlord in the amount of such Tax or Assessment plus estimated penalties which may be imposed.
 Tenant shall bear any and all costs, liability or damage, including attorneys’ fees and costs arising out of such contest.
 Nothing in this section relieves, modifies or extends Tenant’s covenant to pay any such Tax or Assessment at the time and in the manner provided in this Article VII.

 Tenant's Right to Contest.
-Tenant shall have the right, by ------------------------- appropriate proceedings, to protest or contest any assessment or reassessment of Real Property Taxes or any change in the tax rate.
-Landlord shall notify Tenant in writing of any change in the assessments or the tax rate within sufficient time to allow Tenant to review and, if it so desires, to contest or protest such change.
-Tenant shall notify Landlord in writing within sixty (60) days after receipt of Landlord's notice if Tenant elects to make a contest or protest.
-In the contest or proceedings, Tenant may act in its own name and/or the name of Landlord and Landlord will, at Tenant's request and provided Landlord is not put to any expense thereby, cooperate with Tenant in any way Tenant may reasonably require in connection with such contest.
-If Tenant does not pay the Real Property Taxes when due which are the subject of such protest or contest, before the commencement of the proceeding or contest Tenant shall furnish to Landlord a surety bond issued by an insurance company qualified to do business in California.
-The amount of the bond shall equal 125% of the total amount of Real Property Taxes in dispute.
-The bond shall hold Landlord and the Property harmless from any damage arising out of the proceeding or contest and shall insure the payment of any judgment that may be rendered.
-Any contest conducted by Tenant under this paragraph shall be at Tenant's expense and if interest or late charges become payable with respect to Real Property Taxes as the result of such contest or protest, Tenant shall reimburse Landlord for the same.
+Tenant shall have the right, by appropriate proceedings, to protest or contest any assessment, reassessment or allocation or Property Taxes or any change therein or any application of any Law to the Premises or Tenant's use thereof.
+Landlord shall notify Tenant in writing of any change in Property Taxes within sufficient time to allow Tenant to review and, if it so desires, to contest or protest such change.
+In the contest or proceedings, Tenant may act in its own name and/or the name of Landlord and Landlord will, at Tenant's request and expense, cooperate with Tenant in any way Tenant may reasonably require in connection with such contest.
+If Tenant does not pay Tenant's Percentage Share of the Property Taxes when due which are the subject of such protest or contest, Tenant shall post a bond in lieu thereof and, with respect to any contest of Property Taxes or Laws, shall hold Landlord and the Premises harmless from any damage arising out of the proceedings or contest and shall pay any judgment that may be rendered for which Tenant would otherwise be liable under this Lease without such contest or protest.
+In any event, Tenant agrees to pay Tenant's Percentage Share of the Property Taxes prior to the foreclosure of any tax lien.
+Any contest conducted by Tenant under this Paragraph shall be at Tenant's expense and if interest or late charges become payable as a result of such contest a protest, Tenant shall pay the same.

 Tenant's Right to Contest.
 Tenant shall have the right, by appropriate proceedings, to protest or contest any assessment, reassessment or allocation of Property Taxes or any change therein.
 In the contest or proceedings, Tenant may act in its own name and/or the name of Landlord and Landlord will, at Tenant's request and expense, cooperate with Tenant in any way Tenant may reasonably require in connection with such contest.
 Tenant must pay all Property Taxes as and when required by Subparagraph 7.B., even those which are the subject of such protest or contest, but Tenant may sue xx recover overpayments or Property Taxes as part of any such contest.
 With respect to any contest of Property Taxes, Tenant shall indemnify and hold Landlord and the Premises harmless from any liens or damage arising out of such protest or contest and shall pay any judgment that may be rendered for which Tenant would otherwise be liable under this Lease without such contest or protest.
 Any contest conducted by Tenant under this paragraph shall be at Tenant's expense and if interest or late charges become payable as a result of such contest or protest, Tenant shall pay the same.
 Any tax assessments reimbursed to Landlord as a consequence of such contest shall be reimbursed to Tenant, to the extent originally paid by Tenant under the terms of this Lease.